autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/enhanced-topic-handling/enhanced-topic-message-handling.md

-# Enhanced topic message handling guidelines
+# Enhanced topic message handling guideline

 ## Introduction

 Here is coding guideline for an enhanced topic message handling method which is roughly explained in [Discussions page](https://github.com/orgs/autowarefoundation/discussions/4612).
 Refer to the page to understand the basic concept of the method.
-There is sample source code in [ros2_subscription_examples](https://github.com/takam5f2/ros2_subscription_examples) referred from this document.
+You can find sample source code in [ros2_subscription_examples](https://github.com/takam5f2/ros2_subscription_examples) referred from this document, which is concisely explained in [[supplement] Sample code overview](./supp-3-sample-code.md).

 ## What is Subscription->take()

 ### subscription callback function
-As you know, ROS 2 is used as a basis of Autoware to communicate between nodes by publishing and subscription.
-A topic message which is received by Subscription is referred to and processed by a dedicated callback function in typical implementation using ROS 2.
+As you know, ROS 2 is used as a basis of Autoware for communication between nodes by publishing and subscription.
+In a typical ROS 2 application, a topic message which is received by Subscription is referred to and processed by a dedicated callback function.

 ```c++
   steer_sub_ = create_subscription<SteeringReport>(